K-stability and birational models of moduli of quartic K3 surfaces: Tangent developable surface and unigonal K3 surfaces

 Using the fact that $E_0=\frac{1}{6}(4H-\tT)$, we see

 When $0\leq t\leq 1$ this is also the volume of $H-tE_0$ since it is nef.
 Thus $\vol_{Y_0}(H-E_0)=\frac{1}{6}>0$ which implies that $H-E_0$ is big.
 The claim is proved.

 Next we compute the $S$-invariant of $E_0$.
 Since $-K_{Y_0}$ is nef and big, and $Y_0$ has only quotient singularities which are klt, we know that $-K_{Y_0}$ (and hence $H-E_0$) is semi-ample.
 The ample model of $H-E_0$ gives a divisorial contraction $g: Y_0\to Y_0'$ which contracts $\tT$ to a smooth rational curve by contracting $R$ to a point.
-If $t>1$, by Zariski decomposition we know that
+By computation (using the intersection theory above), we have